In this week’s Women in Ag segment, Clodagh Hughes, freelance writer at That’s Farming, speaks to livestock auctioneer and mart manager, Lisa Keenan.

 Lisa Keenan is one of the only, if not the only female livestock auctioneers in the country.

 She also holds the weighty title of mart manager at Kingscourt Mart in County Cavan.

 Originally hailing from Kilbeg, Kells, County Meath, where the family still have a suckler farm, she developed an interest in auctioneering from a very young age.

 And this passion was nurtured by her late father, Jim Keenan, with whom she had a very close relationship.

-Her father bought Kingscourt Mart in 197, and it grew in popularity and numbers as the years went by.
+Her father bought Kingscourt Mart and it grew in popularity and numbers as the years went by.

 There are marts that have come and gone, but it is “still going strong”.

 The Keenan family regrettably lost Jim in 2005, but his legacy lives on through Jim’s wife Mary, Lisa and her three siblings.